 Supported Operating System :

-(1) Fedora (2) CoreOS (3) Red Hat ( RHEL ) (4) Atomic (5) CentOs (6) Debian (7) ubuntu (8) Clear Linux (9) ArchLinux
+(1) Fedora CoreOS (3) Red Hat ( RHEL ) (4) Atomic (5) CentOS Stream (6) Debian (7) Ubuntu (8) Clear Linux (9) ArchLinux (9) Alma Linux (10) SUSE Linux

-Steps to Install cockpit utility
+Steps to Install Cockpit Utility

-Here we are going to search utility in the repository.
+Here we are going to search cockpit utility in the repository.
 This search command also showing utility other module and plugins, you can add more plugin or module , as you want to manage.

-yum search cockpit
+sudo dnf search cockpit

-yum install cockpit -y
+sudo dnf install cockpit -y

 systemctl enable cockpit.socket systemctl start cockpit